calmm-js/partial.lenses/IMPLEMENTATION.md

 ```

 The identity applicative performs no interesting computation by itself.
 Any
-value is taken as such and both `map` and `ap` simply apply the second argument
+value is taken as such and both `map` and `ap` simply apply their first argument
-to the first argument.
+to their second argument.

 By supplying the `Identity` applicative to `traverse` we get a mapping function
 over a given traversal: